Danny213123/Ticket-Processing-Program/README.md

 ErrorLog.java class -

   If there are any errors in the program, the Output log method will log the errors with a time stamp.

+How to use:
+  1. Put inputs in the Values.txt file.

+    The first line must be the number of customers that has ordered tickets, if 6 customers ordered tickets, the first line must be 6, or the program will not work.

+  2. Just wait for the program to run, the output will be found in Output.txt file, in this file, it will contain the customer's email and and email text message.

+    The first line will be <<EMAIL>>
+    The next line will be the customer's email

+    The next following lines will involve an order fulfilled message:
+    "Your ticket order has been fulfilled, send us your email and password which we will send them to our secure payment system to finish their transaction."

+    Or an order unfilfilled message:
+    "Your ticket order has not been fulfilled"

+    then it will end with an <<END EMAIL>>

+   3. If you want to change the number of ticket variations, you need to change the inputs variable in Main.java. int Inputs = 3;